 1. It is faster than traditional methods.

-2. It prevents the spread of common viruses and HAIs.
+2. It prevents the spread of common viruses, HAIs and COVID-19.

 3. Touchless application reduces cross contamination.